Salary / compensation, cost dispensation (KVR) and payment

 - Meal allowance (sejour): untaxed fee of up to € 25 per performance date, intended to buy meals on location.
 No receipts need to be submitted.

 - Travel expenses: expenses by car or by public transport (train, tram, metro, bus, taxi or airplane).
-Car expenses may be calculated with € 0.19 per kilometre via the KVR.
+Car expenses may be calculated with € 0,21 per kilometre (as of 2023) via the KVR.
 All other travel expenses can be fully reimbursed if the original tickets are submitted by post.
 Car hire can also be reimbursed via travel expenses.

 - Accommodation fee: hotel and B&B expenses paid by the client, when the performing artist performs at a distance from home and stays overnight.
 These costs will be fully reimbursed if we receive the original invoice of the hotel, B&B etc.